-The judgment finalizes your dissolution and sets out all of the issues decided in mediation, arbitration, trial, or by agreement.
+The judgment finalizes your case and contains all of the issues decided in the mediation, trial, or by agreement.

-❖ NOTE: The General Judgment may affect earlier temporary orders done by Limited Judgment.
+NOTE: The General Judgment may affect earlier temporary orders done by Limited Judgment.
 Talk to a lawyer if you have questions.

 If you are responsible for preparing the Judgment, the information should be exactly the same as what was decided in mediation, arbitration, hearing, trial, or through your agreement.
 All parties must review the Judgment before you submit it to the court.
-You must send the Judgment along with the Notice of Proposed Judgment or Order to the petitioner.
+You must send the Judgment along with the Notice of Proposed Judgment or Order to the petitioner and any adult children who have not filed a waiver of appearance in the case.

-The petitioner can object to the Judgment.
+Other parties can object to the Judgment.
 If that happens, you need to discuss the objections and attempt to resolve them before you submit the Judgment to the court.
-If you are not able to resolve the objections, the petitioner can either send you a written statement explaining the objections, or submit the objections directly to the court.
+If you are not able to resolve the objections, the objecting parties can either send you a written statement explaining their objections, or they can submit their objections directly to the court.
 You must complete the Certificate of Readiness section of the Judgment to tell the judge whether there are outstanding objections.
-See UTCR 5.100(1) for more information about notice and objections.
+See UTCR 5.100(1) for more information about notice and objections.1